john-royal/secure-chat/README.md

 # Secure Messaging Program

-This is a secure chat program created for CSC 38000 (Computer Security).
-Written in C and C++, the program includes the following security measure:
+This is a secure messaging program created using C/C++.

-- authentication of correspondents
-- message secrecy (encryption)
-- message integrity (HMACs)

-## Usage

-To run the program, use the Makefile to comp

 Use the Makefile to compile the program.
-Then, to run the program as a server, use the following command:
+Then, use the following command to start the server:

 ```
-./chat
+./chat -l
 ```

-To run the program as a client, use the following command:
+To connect to the server, run the program in client mode:

 ```
-.chat -c
+./chat -c localhost
 ```

-## Authors

-This program was written by Sumya Raha, John Royal, and Joseph Nicholas.

-## Security

-### Assumptions
+## Assumptions

+1. Non-Secure Network: The program assumes that the network has no built-in security and that messages may be intercepted in transit.
-1. **Public Key Exchange:** When initiating the chat session, the program exchanges RSA public keys with the other party, and the user is prompted to accept the other party’s RSA public key fingerprint.
-As a result, it is assumed that the parties have already exchanged public keys over a secure channel before initiating the chat session.
+2. Public Key Exchange: The program assumes that the parties have already exchanged public keys through a secure channel and that users are able to inspect and verify the public key fingerprint of the other party.
-2. **Software and Hardware Integrity:** The program itself has not been tampered with and is running on a secure device.
-The program does not include defenses against a modified program or a compromised device.
-This is assumed for both communicating parties.
+3. Private Key Secrecy: The program assumes that neither party’s private key has been compromised and that both parties are following best practices, such as regular key rotation.
+4. Strong Encryption: The program assumes that the AES and RSA encryption standards, as well as the key lengths used, are sufficient for preventing brute-force attacks.
+5. Program Integrity: The program assumes that it has not been tampered with and that all built-in security mechanisms are present.
+6. Secure Dependencies: The program assumes that the device, operating system, and all third-party software dependencies are secure and have not been compromised.
-3. **Non-Secure Network:** The program assumes that adversaries may have access to the transmitted encrypted messages and may attempt to perform a range of attacks, including man-in-the-middle and brute-force attacks.
+7. Adversary Resources: The program assumes that adversaries have access to the network and may attempt to perform brute-force, man-in-the-middle, spoofing, and other attacks.

-### Security Claims
+## Claims

-Before initializing the chat session, the client and server perform a two-step handshake protocol to establish shared AES and HMAC keys for the session, as well as to authenticate each other.
-After this handshake, the parties can exchange messages securely using encryption and message signatures.
+1. Mutual Authentication: First, the user is asked to manually inspect and certify the RSA public key fingerprint of the other party.
+Then, the program uses a challenge-response mechanism to verify that the other party holds the corresponding RSA private key.

-1. **Key Exchange with Perfect Forward Secrecy:** The program uses Diffie-Hellman to securely derive a shared secret key with perfect forward secrecy (PFS).
-This shared secret is used to compute three so-called “session keys”: the AES encryption key, the AES initialization vector (IV), and the HMAC key.
-The AES key and initialization vector are used to encrypt and decrypt messages and the HMAC key is used to compute HMACs for message integrity.
+2. Key Derivation with Perfect Forward Secrecy: The program performs a Diffie-Hellman key exchange to establish a shared secret from which the cryptographic keys for the session are derived.
+An HMAC-based key derivation function (HKDF) is used to expand the shared secret into three separate keys: a 256-bit AES encryption key, a 128-bit AES initialization vector, and a 256-bit HMAC key.
+By performing a Diffie-Hellman key exchange and using a secure key derivation function, the program generates cryptographic keys with perfect forward secrecy.
-2. **Mutual Authentication:** After exchanging RSA public keys, the program uses a challenge-response mechanism to verify that the other party holds the corresponding RSA private key.
-Here is how this mechanism works:
-    1. The server generates a random string, encrypts it using the client’s RSA public key, and sends the encrypted string to the client.
-    2. The client decrypts the string using its RSA private key and sends the result back to the server.
-    3. The server verifies that the client’s decrypted string matches the original string.
-If they match, then the client is authenticated.
-Otherwise, the server terminates the chat session.
-    4. This procedure is repeated with the client generating a random string and the server decrypting it, thus accomplishing mutual authentication.
-3. **Message Secrecy:** Using the shared AES key and initialization vector, the program encrypts the message using AES in CBC mode.
-The AES key and initialization vector are derived from the shared secret key using SHA-256.
-The program uses a 256-bit key size and a 128-bit block size.
-The encrypted message is then sent to the recipient, who can decrypt the message only if they have the shared secret key.
+3. Message Confidentiality: The program uses AES-256 encryption in CBC mode to ensure the secrecy of messages in transit.
+Because the encryption keys are derived from the Diffie-Hellman shared secret, only a party to the initial key exchange can successfully encrypt and decrypt messages.
-4. **Message Integrity:** To ensure message integrity, messages include a digital signature generated using a combination of HMAC-SHA256 and RSA private key encryption.
-The HMAC is computed from the unencrypted message using an HMAC key derived from the shared secret using SHA-256.
-The HMAC is then encrypted using the sender’s RSA private key and sent to the recipient along with the encrypted message.
-After decrypting the message contents using AES-256, the recipient decrypts the HMAC using the sender’s RSA public key and recomputes the HMAC from the decrypted message contents and HMAC key.
-If the re-computed HMAC matches the one received, this verifies that the message has not been tampered with and was sent by the claimed sender.
-Otherwise, the recipient terminates the chat session.
+4. Message Integrity: The program uses digital signatures to ensure that messages have not been tampered with in transit and were sent by the claimed sender.
+The digital signature is a message authentication code generated using HMAC-SHA512 and encrypted using the sender’s RSA private key.
+To authenticate incoming messages, the recipient decrypts the message signature using the sender’s RSA public key, recomputes the message authentication code, and verifies that the decrypted HMAC matches the recomputed one.

-### Known Vulnerabilities
+## Known Vulnerabilities

-1. The program’s authentication mechanisms depend on the integrity of the RSA public key exchange.
-Although the program prompts each party to manually inspect the other party’s public key fingerprint, this assumes that the parties have already exchanged public keys through a secure channel.
-If an adversary tampers with the public key exchange, they can impersonate the other party by using their own RSA public key and fingerprint.
-In a real-world application, this would be mitigated using a public key infrastructure (PKI) and a trusted certificate authority (CA).
+1. The program terminates when unexpected inputs are received.
+This ensures the security of the application by rejecting messages that have not been encrypted and signed correctly.
+However, this also leaves the program extremely vulnerable to denial-of-service attacks.
-2. Likewise, the program’s authentication mechanisms additionally assume that no RSA private keys have been compromised.
-If an RSA private key is compromised, an adversary may impersonate a party to the conversation by passing the challenge-response mechanism used for mutual authentication and generating valid signatures for their messages.
+2. The program’s authentication mechanisms depend on the secrecy of each party’s private keys.
+If either party’s RSA private key is compromised, the party may be impersonated by an adversary.
-3. If the Diffie-Hellman key exchange were to be compromised, the adversary would be able to derive the shared secret key and decrypt all messages sent during the session.
-However, the program’s authentication mechanisms should prevent them from impersonating another party.
-4. The program does not include defenses against a modified program or a compromised device.
-By modifying the program, an adversary could disable or bypass the encryption and authentication mechanisms.
-By compromising the device, an adversary could gain access to the RSA private key and shared secret key, thus compromising the confidentiality and integrity of the messages.
+3. The program does not include any defenses specifically against replay attacks.
+These were deemed unnecessary because of the other security mechanisms in place.